BrianHicks/brianthicks.com/content/post/state-of-elm-2018-results.md

 Most people use external JavaScript libraries; things like the AWS SDK and D3 were common.

-Next most common is localStorage, but almost nobody elaborated on *why*.
+Next most common is localStorage.

 "Files" came in third.
 I'm curious to see if that'll hold up next year, now that [`elm/files` and `elm/bytes` have been released](https://elm-lang.org/blog/working-with-files).